 What dessert tools are considered essential when there is a range of different working styles, desserts and chefs?
 Not to mention the sheer variety of what the market offers.

 One way to narrow down the options is to stick to what is commonly used by hobby- and professional chefs.
-Another is to assess what type of recipes you're likely to make in the short term.
+Another is to assess what type of recipes you tend to make in your household.

 Some tools help you cut working time, others are just more convenient and others are simply an absolute necessity.
 These are all points that greatly benefit owners of a pastry business.